-- 3.16 The issues identified in the table above have been used to formulate sustainability objectives that together form a Sustainability Assessment Framework.
-This framework will be used to judge the sustainability of the objectives and policies of the Management Plan. - 3.17 The table below identifies related clusters of the issues identified in section 4.
-In the entries for the 'Cluster of related issues' column, the number refers to the issue identified in the table above, and the text refines their context to arrive at Sustainability Objectives. - 3.18 These objectives are intended to indicate directions for change rather than end points.
+- 5.1 The issues identified in Section 4 have been used to formulate sustainability objectives that together form a Sustainability Assessment Framework.
+This framework will be used to judge the sustainability of the objectives and policies of the Management Plan. - 5.2 The table below identifies related clusters of the issues identified in section 4.
+In the entries for the 'Cluster of related issues' column, the number refers to the issue identified in section 4, and the text refines their context to arrive at Sustainability Objectives. - 5.3 These objectives are intended to indicate directions for change rather than end points.
 For this reason no targets are set; the goal in the context of Sustainability Appraisal is full realisation of the objective.
 The objectives are then tested for compatibility with National Park purposes and with each other.

-Number Cluster of related issues Sustainability Objective 1 5.
-Agriculture and forestry are sources of (particularly water) pollution.
-7. The core issue forming this objective (i.e. the role of agriculture and other land based activity) 11.
-The role of farming in protecting archaeological sites.
-12. Conservation of biodiversity within and outside designated areas is dependent on appropriate activity on farmed or forested land, and land controlled by farmers and foresters.
-14. Farming and forestry are the dominant land uses in the National Park 16.
-A successful agricultural and forestry sector can provide and maintain quality business and employment opportunities.
-22. Outside settlements the distinctiveness of the people, landscape and built environment is largely the product of an agricultural society.
+Number Sustainability er Cluster of related issues Objective 1 Agriculture and forestry are sources of (particularly water) pollution.
+The core issue forming this objective (i.e. the role of agriculture and other land based activity) The role of farming in protecting archaeological sites.
+Conservation of biodiversity within and outside designated areas is dependent on appropriate activity on farmed or forested land, and land controlled by farmers and foresters.
+Farming and forestry are the dominant land uses in the National Park A successful agricultural and forestry sector can provide and maintain quality business and employment opportunities.
+Outside settlements the distinctiveness of the people, landscape and built environment is largely the product of an agricultural society.
 Economically viable agriculture and forestry sectors that are contributing to conserving and enhancing landscape, biodiversity and community well-being.
-2 The majority of visitors to the National Park travel by car and therefore car journeys represent a major impact of tourism.
-Real or perceived dependence on private cars leads to more car journeys than might otherwise occur.
-Car use is probably the main source of air pollution in the National Park Roads and cars have significant negative landscape impacts.
-Access to services (especially in more rural areas) often requires car use If visitors and residents are not using their cars they may be using alternative forms of transport such as walking and cycling.
-Minimise the demand for travel, especially by private car, reduce the impacts of road transport, and enhance opportunities and encourage use of alternatives.
-3 Climate change is likely to have significant effects on the landscape, some may be viewed as positive and others negative.
-The limited capacity of the National Park landscape to accommodate development means that inappropriate development would be likely to result in a degraded landscape.
-Energy developments on the Milford Haven waterway are a component of many of the landscapes in the National Park.
-Maintaining the historic built environment, and ensuring new building reflects the special qualities of the National Park, contributes to the quality of landscapes and townscapes.
-Activity in the marine environment impacts on the seascape, and coastal landscapes and townscapes The National Park's archaeological resources are key components of its landscape and special qualities.
-The National Park's biological resources are key Conserve and enhance landscapes, townscapes and seascapes, and all their components (including the built environment and archaeology) with reference to the special qualities of the National Park
+2 2.
+The majority of visitors to the National Locate developments so

+Number Cluster of related issues Sustainability Objective Park travel by car and therefore car journeys represent a major impact of tourism.
+4. Real or perceived dependence on private cars leads to more car journeys than might otherwise occur.
+5. Car use is probably the main source of air pollution in the National Park 14.
+Roads and cars have significant negative landscape impacts.
+17. Easy access to services (especially in more rural areas) often requires car use 21.
+If visitors and residents are not using their cars they may be using alternative forms of transport such as walking and cycling. as to minimise the demand for travel, especially by private car 3 1.
+Climate change is likely to have significant effects on the landscape, some may be viewed as positive and others negative.
+3. The limited capacity of the National Park landscape to accommodate development means that inappropriate development would be likely to result in a degraded landscape.
+6. Energy developments on the Milford Haven waterway are a component of many of the landscapes in the National Park.
+8. Maintaining the historic built environment, and ensuring new building reflects the special qualities of the National Park, contributes to the quality of landscapes and townscapes.
+9. Activity in the marine environment impacts on the seascape, and coastal landscapes and townscapes 11.
+The National Park's archaeological resources are key components of its landscape and special qualities.
+12. The National Park's biological resources are key components of its landscape and special qualities.
+13. The National Park's geological resources are key components of its landscape and special qualities.
+13. The National Park's geological resources are key components of its landscape and special qualities.
+14. The core issue forming this objective Conserve and enhance landscapes, townscapes and seascapes, and all their components (including the built environment and archaeology) with reference to the special qualities of the National Park